Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Olde Hansa

 Go back in time and get a full traditional medieval experience at Olde Hansa.
-Every little detail is brought to life from the servants and kitchen staff who are sure to make you feel as though you’re living in the 15th century.
+Every little detail is brought to life from the servants and kitchen staff who are sure to make you feel as though you were living in the 15th century.
 Hours of operation: Mon-Sun 11:00 a.m – 12:00 p.m.

 Things to do in Tallinn: A feast at Olde Hansa, Tallinn, Estonia